The Perfect 1, 2, or 3 Days in Sofia Itinerary

 Sofia is not beautiful and the few architectural gems it does have are often hidden by functional communist-era housing blocks, connected by a drab, sometimes crumbling pavement.
 However, this does not mean that Sofia isn’t worth visiting.

-Despite its dreary exterior lies a lively metropolis that is just as likely to charm its visitors as a more traditionally beautiful city, which is why planning a trip to Sofia is a choice you will not regret.
+Despite its dreary exterior lies a lively metropolis that is just as likely to charm its visitors as a more traditionally beautiful city, which is why planning an itinerary for a few days in Sofia is a choice you will not regret.

 How Many Days in Sofia?

-The ideal length for a trip to Sofia is three days if you want to be able to see all of the main sites and still be able to dig a little bit deeper and get to know the city well.
+In my opinion, the ideal length for a Sofia itinerary is three days if you want to be able to see all of the main sites and still be able to dig a little bit deeper and get to know the city well.

 In contrast, if you only plan to spend one day in Sofia, then you will only really be able to scratch the surface and leave with a list of things to do in Sofia the next time you visit.